Qovery/qovery-client-python/docs/ContainerSecretApi.md

     # example passing only required values which don't have defaults set
     try:
-        # Add a secret to the container
+        # NOT YET IMPLEMENTED - Add a secret to the container
         api_response = api_instance.create_container_secret(container_id)
         pprint(api_response)
     except qovery.ApiException as e: